 SI.
 No. Material identified issue Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1 Corporate Governance & Business Ethics Opportunity Opportunity Strong corporate governance is essential for attaining the overall mission of the company and reinforces stakeholder trust, company reputation and business growth.
 Not a risk Positive - Effective Leadership steers business change and has the power to create industry-leading benchmarks 2 Wastewater Management Risk Risk Environment issues arising due to disposal of effluent to sea.
 Full-fledged ETP system is in place to treat the Trade effluent with Biological Oxidation technology and the treated effluent discharges are meeting the prescribed norms of PCB for marine disposal.
 All the disposal parameters like flow, COD, BOD, pH, TSS, Temperature are connected to online servers of TNPCB & CPCB.
 Positive - To improve further, MPL has entrusted ZLD feasibility study with CSIR-NEERI, Nagpur for partial/complete re-use of the treated effluent, based on the techno-economic feasibility.
 3 Delay in R- LNG to MPL Plants.
 Risk Risk Environment issues / air pollutants / GHG emissions due to usage of furnace oil in the boilers.
 Agreement signed with IOCL for supply of R-LNG As an interim arrangement low Sulphur furnace oil is sourced to mitigate environmental issues.
 Positive - Since we are using low sulphur furnace oil, all Air emissions are under the permissible limits as stipulated by PCBs.
 4 GHG emissions Risk / Opportunity Risk MPL's manufacturing processes involve energy consumption which also results in GHG emissions.
 Increasing regulations and stakeholder expectation on reduction of GHG emissions requires adoption of renewable energy / new technology which may have financial impact on the company.
-Installation of energy-efficient machinery and equipment across our Plants Close monitoring and supervising of the energy consumption at our Plants and taking remedial action, wherever required Focussed approach on avoiding wasteful consumption.
-Conducting training and development programmes on energy-saving and emission reduction practices to all employees / workers.
-Positive • Adopting GHG emission reduction as an integral part of business strategy will help MPL to proactively prepare for future change in national / international climate related regulations. • Enhanced reputation with customers and shareholders for being resilient to climate change related business disruptions. • Based on the technical feasibility, MPL would invest to improve the energy efficiency wherever applicable.
+Plants Close monitoring and supervising of the energy consumption at our Plants and taking remedial action, wherever required Focussed approach on avoiding wasteful Positive • Adopting GHG emission reduction as an integral part of business strategy will help MPL to proactively prepare for future change in national / international climate related regulations. • Enhanced reputation with customers and shareholders for being resilient to climate change related business disruptions. • Based on the technical feasibility, MPL would invest to improve the energy efficiency wherever applicable.